-GUL is a great policy for most people, including seniors, but it does have higher premiums and no cash value.
+GUL is an excellent policy for most people, including seniors, but it does have higher premiums and no cash value.
 These are the two most significant disadvantages because of the financial downsides.
-Seniors often pay much higher premiums on GUL, too, since they have a higher risk of dying than a young, healthy person.
+Seniors often pay much higher premiums on GUL, too, since they risk dying more than a young, healthy person.

 - Is guaranteed universal life insurance worth it?

-GUL is worth it if you don’t have a term life insurance policy or you think you’ll outlive it.
+GUL is worth it if you don’t have a term life insurance policy or think you’ll outlive it.
 GUL is the most affordable version of permanent life insurance.
-While it doesn’t have a cash value, most seniors don’t need the cash value.
+While it has no cash value, most seniors don’t need it.
 They just want guaranteed coverage for their loved ones.

 Companies offering guaranteed universal life insurance:

-Many life insurance companies offer GUL, but the top companies that seniors should consider include Prudential, Protective Life, AIG, and Lincoln Financial Group.
+Many life insurance companies provide GUL, but the top companies that seniors should consider include Prudential, Protective Life, AIG, and Lincoln Financial Group.
 Like any life insurance, make sure you shop around and compare premiums.
-Make sure you compare apples-to-apples, though.
+Make sure you compare apples to apples, though.